tesla-cu/website/content/publication/2017_canard/index.md

 ---
-title: Canard–wing interference effects on the flight characteristics of a transonic passenger aircraft
+title: "Canard–wing interference effects on the flight characteristics of a transonic passenger aircraft"

 # Date first published.
 date: "2017-10-01"